-Every year about this time, I make a nice big batch of homemade apple butter.
-My goal is to have enough jars in my pantry to last me well through fall and winter.
-It’s delicious on biscuits and toast, of course, but apple butter is also perfect in holiday appetizers, in pumpkin pie, in cheesecake, and even as a glaze on pork and chicken.
-And in our case, we are fortunate to live in a huge apple-growing region where we have dozens of orchards and easy access to many fresh apples for my annual apple butter-making project.
+Every year, one of my first fall projects is to make some homemade apple butter.
+The goal is to stash enough jars in my pantry to last us well through fall and winter.
+Homemade apple butter is delicious on biscuits and toast, of course, but it’s handy to have a few jars on hand to use in holiday appetizers, in apple butter pumpkin pie, in cheesecake, and even as a glaze on pork and chicken.
+And since we live in a huge apple-growing region, we are fortunate to have dozens of orchards within a few miles of our home, and easy access to many fresh apples for my annual apple butter-making project.

 But this year, I haven’t gotten around to making the trip to the orchard just yet.
 I plan to, but it hasn’t happened yet.
 Honestly, I think I’ve been waiting for the weather to cool down a wee bit before we go and pick apples.
 It just isn’t as much fun to be picking apples in 85-degree temperatures as it is on a crisp fall day.
 Even so, we’re still feeling in a fall mood around here, and craving all of the usual fall goodies – maple scone with apple butter and a mug of pumpkin spice coffee anyone?
 So for the time being, I’ve made a batch of my super-easy, super-yummy, small-batch apple butter.